reisner/nlp_api/README.md

 # NLP Toolkit #

-Basic NLP analysis using a variety of libraries.
+Basic NLP API to a variety of libraries.
 Returns document sentiment, keywords, and entities.
 Can return sentiment per keyword and per entity.

-Also can be used to set up an API web server.
+Also can be used to set up your own text analysis API server.

 ### Usage ###